UKirsche/cargotracker/README.md

 More knowledge regarding the domain is found in DDD by Eric Evans (pp. 25).

-- Cargo: Root aggregate
+- **Cargo**: Root aggregate
-- Route Specification: start location, end location, arrival date.
-Blueprint for an itinerary.
+- **Route Specification**: start location, end location, arrival date.
+Blueprint for an itinerary as it contains the basic information to generate it.
+- **Cargo Itinerary**: is the specific planned travelling plan consisting of legs (journey parts)
-- Delivery: Domain class which tracks the progress of the Cargo against the *Route Specification / Itinerary*.
-Events of cargo handling are tracked in this class and made available bei business rules.
+- **Delivery**: Domain class which tracks the progress of the Cargo against the *Route Specification / Itinerary*.
-- Cargo Itinerary: is the specific planned travelling plan consisting of legs (journey parts)
+  Events of
+  cargo handling are tracked in this class and made available bei business rules.

 # Test Case